 A system attacked by this worm becomes unusable shortly after that.

 After the worm shows its dialog box, it opens MS Outlook Address Book and sends itself to all addresses found there.
 The infected message has the worm's executable as NakedWife.exe attached.
 The infected message looks like that:

 Subject:Fw: Naked Wife Body:My wife never look like that! ;-) Best Regards, [Current User]

 where [Current User]is the name of an infected computer's user.

-Description Created: Analysis: Alexey Podrezov; F-Secure; March 2001
+Description Details: Analysis: Alexey Podrezov; F-Secure; March 2001